Preventing Conflict Is The Best Form Of Self-Defense

 Nevertheless, how people hold themselves, the places they frequent, the drugs they take, the clothes they wear, the people they associate with and the activities they partake in all impact the level of danger they face at any particular time.

 Every choice you make alters your level of safety, so choose wisely.
+Preventing conflict is the best way to go, the altercation you didn’t have will be the safest.

 Personally I find that some of the most common and dangerous places are where large groups of young men congregate to drink.